 Sometimes people wonder what it would be like to visit a therapist for the first time.
 I have found that people often feel more at ease when they have a little information.
 Here’s a basic outline of what is likely to happen if you schedule a consultation with me:

 To save time on our meeting day, I will ask whether or not it’s okay to email my intake documents, for you to print and fill out at home.
-If not, then I’ll ask you to show up about 15 minutes early for our appointment, so that you can fill them out in my office.
+Some people prefer to use email for the sake of convenience.
+Other people prefer to not use email for privacy reasons–because email can be vulnerable to hacking, or other electronic snooping.
+If you’d prefer to not use email, then I’ll ask you to show up about 15 minutes early for our appointment, so that you can fill them out in my office.

 My intake documents ask for information like your name, address, phone number, etc. I also ask you to provide basic information about your family, life history and physical/mental health history.
 All of the information you provide to me is confidential and can only be disclosed under certain circumstances (which are outlined in the privacy documents I will also provide to you).
 Some examples of those circumstances include: Child abuse (of a child who is currently under age 18), elder abuse, abuse of a disabled person, danger to yourself or others, subpoena or court order, and/or a release of information signed by you.